-It’s only been a few months since Omkar Kulkarni onboarded a new worker, Moxi, to assist the pharmacy technicians at Children’s Hospital Los Angeles (CHLA) with some of their day-to-day functions, and he’s already very impressed.
+It has only been a few months since chief transformation and digital officer Omkar Kulkarni onboarded a new robot.
+Moxi assists the pharmacy technicians at Children’s Hospital Los Angeles (CHLA) with some of their day-to-day functions, and everyone on the team is already impressed.

 The benefits of health care robots

 CHLA’s robotic journey began in 2019 when Kulkarni’s team reached across the organization seeking to identify operational pain points for its employees.
 The hospital’s pharmacy director pointed out the inefficiencies of having pharmacy technicians walking medications across CHLA’s campus and proposed using a specially designed health care robot assistant for this task.

 Enter Moxi, a 4-foot-tall, 300-pound robot that travels between CHLA’s pharmacy and patient floors fulfilling medication requests 24 hours a day.
 In two and a half months, Moxi has made more than 1,400 deliveries, traveled 73 miles and saved staff 900 hours.